 Registration: The workshop is open for doctoral students and postdoctoral researchers from all Swiss Institutions of Higher Education.
 You have to register online and submit an abstract of your current research project (title and a maximum of 300 words) and a letter of motivation before the registration deadline.
 The letter of motivation should also briefly explain why the specific interdisciplinary topic is of interest to you.
 A selection will be made based on submitted absracts and motivation letters.
 This will ensure that active, motivated students from different disciplines and institutions attend.

 Registration fee: After you have been accepted to participate, a registration fee of CHF 150 is due.
 The fee includes:

-- All lectures and workshops with documentations.
+- All lectures and materials.

 - All meals, coffee breaks and mineral water between arrival and departure (all other beverages at your own expense).